indiacovid19/indiacovid19/README.md

 Reference Archive Links
 -----------------------

-The last value in each septuple occurring in [`indiacovid19.json`][1] is a reference archive link.
-These links point to reliable archives (snapshots) of either <https://www.mohfw.gov.in/> (MoHFW) or
+The 7th value in each octuple occurring in [`indiacovid19.json`][1] is a reference archive link.
+These links point to reliable archives (snapshots) of either <https://pib.gov.in/> (PIB) or
-<https://www.worldometers.info/coronavirus/> (WoM) for the corresponding
+<https://www.mohfw.gov.in/> (MoHFW) for the corresponding date.
+These
-date.
-Archive URLs of MoHFW is preferred if available.
-Archive URLs of WoM is used only if a suitable one for MoHFW is unavailable.
+are the official sources of COVID-19 case numbers for India.

-The last updated time for each entry is picked from the content of the snapshot.
+The date and time for each entry specified as the 6th value in each entry is picked directly from the content of the archived snapshot.

 The intention of this project is to ensure that every piece of data in [`indiacovid19.json`][1] can be justified with evidence archived in the